Ashes to Ashes (David Bowie song): Music

 Characterised by commentators as art rock, art pop and new wave; Pegg describes "Ashes to Ashes" a culmination of Bowie's late 1970s experimental period.
-With a funk rhythm, a guitar synth-led sound and complex vocal layering, author James E. Perone considers it the most musically accessible song on Scary Monsters and on any Bowie album in several years.
-The author likens Murray's funky bass playing to the plastic soul of Young Americans (1975) and Station to Station (1976).
+With a funk rhythm, a guitar synth-led sound and complex vocal layering, the author James E. Perone considers it the most musically accessible song on Scary Monsters and on any Bowie album in several years.
+The author likens Murray's funky bass playing to the "plastic soul" of Bowie's Young Americans (1975) and Station to Station (1976).

-The song's musical structure is unique and unusual, which Perone argues made it stand out in pop music at the time.
-As an arpeggio figure, the piano riff appears to have a "missing bar" rather than repeating every three bars, creating a feeling of being in 3/4 time in a 4/4 setting.
+The song's musical structure is unusual, which Perone argues made it stand out in pop music at the time.
+The main piano riff is a three-bar loop, rather than the more common four-bar loop:

 The vocal melody also matches the piano riff through its use of contrasting beats, such as "funk" on the downbeat and "fun-ky" on the off-beat.
 Visconti called the beat "a mind-bender".
 Additionally, the vocal melody features contrasting phrasing, meaning the verses consist of unrelated sections, singing through bars ("Major To-om's"), key changes, large vocal register changes and contrasting singing styles.
 O'Leary comments: "It's as if the conductor of an orchestra is also the lead tenor."

-"Ashes to Ashes" takes melodic inspiration from "Inchworm" by Danny Kaye, who was one of Bowie's earliest influences.
+"Ashes to Ashes" takes melodic inspiration from the song "Inchworm" by Danny Kaye, who was one of Bowie's earliest influences.
 Originating from the 1952 musical film Hans Christian Andersen, Bowie stated in 2003 that the song's chords were some of the first he learned on guitar, calling them "remarkable" and "melancholic": "'Ashes to Ashes' is influenced by that.
 It's childlike and melancholic in that children's story way."
 Like "Inchworm", "Ashes to Ashes" contains moves from F to E-flat to close out verses.
 The song itself is in the key of A-flat major, with the intro and outro featuring "intrusions" of B-flat minor.
 O'Leary refers to the two bridges as a "series of arcs", as Bowie starts low in his register, rising to high and descending back to low in the same breath.
 The second verse features dead-pan backing vocals "delay-echoing" the lead vocal.